saeedhosan/laravel-saas-project/README.md

 We focus on delivering reliable software quickly through strong testing and fast feedback loops.

-- Feature and unit tests are written using PHPUnit and Pest.
+- Feature and unit tests are written using PHPUnit.
 - Laravel Pint keeps the codebase clean, consistent, and easy to maintain.

 ## ⚙️ Installation and Usage